 - Youth and adult focused prevention efforts to end violence before it begins and

-- Specialized supports for minors, immigrant communities, people with disabilities and the LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) community.
+- Specialized supports for minors, immigrant communities, people with disabilities and the LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, +) community.

 Project PEACE Members